Published on November 22nd, 2016 | by Editor

 58% of women prefer to be asked via social media

 — Kristen Bell (@IMKristenBell) June 26, 2013

-It is England where the technological revolution has been most readily embraced, with 15 per cent of women in England saying they would prefer a tech proposal.
-And it seems ladies across the pond are jumping on the techie proposal bandwagon, with Kelly Rowland accepting a proposal from her boyfriend and manager, Tim Witherspoon via Skype.
+It is England where the technological revolution has been most readily embraced, with 15% of women in England saying they would prefer a tech proposal.
+With people sharing more and more of their personal lives online, it’s no wonder they would like a proposal that was somehow captured forever or could be potentially shared with friends and family.
+And, it seems ladies across the pond are jumping on the techie proposal bandwagon, with Kelly Rowland accepting a proposal from her boyfriend and manager, Tim Witherspoon via Skype.

 “I think it is unsurprising that techie proposals are on the up as social media, tablets, phones and other gadgets are such a big part of life and communication today.”

 Sandy Moretta, Director at UK Alliance of Wedding Planners and owner of ternevents